Klimaatlas/KAPy/docs/tutorials/Tutorial_Datadownload.md

 ## Goal

-To familiarise yourself with how to download climate model data of interest ESGF using the esgpull tool.
+To familiarise yourself with how to download climate model data of interest ESGF using the `esgpull` tool.

 ## Point of departure

-This provides a quick standardised way of downloading climate model data which can then be used in the KAPy for processing.
-This is part of the data preprocessing stage done in KAPy.
+This provides a quick standardised way of downloading climate model data which can then be used in the `KAPy` for processing.
+This is part of the data preprocessing stage done in `KAPy`.

 ## Instructions
-1. The first thing you need before starting the download process using esgpull is to make sure that esgpull is well installed, and configured.
-You also need to have setup authentification credentials for one of the ESGF nodes where the data will be sourced by esgpull.
-This process is explained in Tutorial ***.
+1. The first thing you need before starting the download process using `esgpull` is to make sure that `esgpull` is well installed, and configured.
+You also need to have setup authentification credentials for one of the ESGF nodes where the data will be sourced by `esgpull`.
+This process is explained in `Tutorial ***`.

-2. Before esgpull can be used for data search and download, check if it is set up and configured correctly.
-The following command can be used which checks the esgpull version istalled.
+2. Before `esgpull` can be used for data search and download, check if it is set up and configured correctly.
+The following command can be used which checks the `esgpull` version installed.

 ```
 esgpull -V
 ```

 3. Identify the specs of the data you want to search and download e.g., variable (pr, tas, etc), project (CMIP or CORDEX), etc. This can be done using the Facet Search Approach.
-Facests are keywords that can be used with esgpull to search for your data of interest.
-The list of Facets one can use can be found in the selection.py file found in the esgpull root folder you would have created during installation:
+Facests are keywords that can be used with `esgpull` to search for your data of interest.
+The list of Facets one can use can be found in the `selection.py` file found in the esgpull root folder you would have created during installation:
 ```
 /my_esgpull_main_folder/data/selection.py
 ```

 4. The Facets are not always the same for different projects.
 The Facets of the CMIP5-based suite of CORDEX models are different from the CMIP6 suite of models.
 An example of how you can download model data with the following specifications:
-   (a) temperature and precipitation; (b) downscaled CORDEX model for the Africa domain at 0.5degrees; (c) at monthly timescale; (d) from SMHI institute who did the downscaling; (e) from the MOHC driving model; (f) for future projections under rcp85 scenario; (g) for only the first ensemble member of the model.
+   `(a) temperature and precipitation; (b) downscaled CORDEX model for the Africa domain at 0.5degrees; (c) at monthly timescale; (d) from SMHI institute who did the downscaling; (e) from the MOHC driving model; (f) for future projections under rcp85 scenario; (g) for only the first ensemble member of the model.`

    You can use the following Facets query to check the keywords you can use in the search for CORDEX data: